jackokring/hugo-a-gogo/content/aladdin/termux.md

 on an X server.
 And so many things can be built from source as and when I need them.

 So that just leaves compiling Java for Android.
 Or ...
+X11 using VNC with dwm?
+Ah, yes.
+Minor Alt + i and Alt + Shift + c problems of entry with the free VNC client I'm using.
+Customization is also limited due to missing "ft2build.h" but that's not too bad.